rajinder-yadav/tscli/.templates/node/README.md

 ### Testing

-Testing is done using _Tape_, the [test methods](http://localhost:3001/) are simple and easy to learn.
+Testing is done using _Tap_, the [test methods](http://localhost:3001/) are simple and easy to learn.

-_Tape_ makes testing simple.
+_Tap_ makes testing simple.
 Code is easy to read since it is just JavaScript, this avoids the need to context switch to BDD syntax.
 Plus anyone who knows JavaScript will be able to write test code immediately.

 I firmly believe less time should be put into writing test code and having more time to write production code.
-Tape delivers on this by keeping the setup and test writing to a bare minimum.
-I believe _Tape_ is the best option for writing unit test for JavaScript based code.
+Tap delivers on this by keeping the setup and test writing to a bare minimum.
+I believe _Tap_ is the best option for writing unit test for JavaScript based code.

 The test code should be _co-located_ with the production source code.
 As a best practice, place tests under a sub-folder called `test/`.